 But with the ever-evolving time, another discovery of a rare natural substance is all set to leave all the minerals behind in the race of being the hardest in the world.

-This substance is said to be 58 percent harder than a diamond, and certainly, that’s some news for the diamond lovers.
+This substance is the 58 percent harder than a diamond, and certainly, that’s some news for the diamond lovers.

 Formation of these substances

-This mineral is formed when volcanic eruptions take place and produce extremely high temperatures and pressures.
+This mineral creates when volcanic eruptions take place and produce extremely high temperatures and pressures.
 Wurtzite boron nitride can endure18 percent more stress than a diamond.

 Another substance which is giving tough competition to diamond regarding hardness is the rare mineral lonsdaleite.

-This mineral is formed from carbon atoms similar to a diamond, but these atoms are arranged differently than that of a diamond.
-Sometimes, this mineral is formed when meteorites which contain graphite, hit the Earth.
+This mineral is set up from carbon atoms similar to a diamond, but these atoms are differently arrange than a diamond.
+Sometimes, this mineral is set up when meteorites which contain graphite, hit the Earth.

-And lonsdaleite is the substance that is believed to be 58 percent harder than its traditional counterpart, diamond.
+And lonsdaleite is the substance that is 58 percent harder than its traditional counterpart, diamond.

-When it comes to using these minerals in the world of jewelry and gemstones, it is said that wurtzite boron nitride may prove to be much more useful than lonsdaleite.
+When it comes to using these minerals in the world of jewelry and gemstones, wurtzite boron nitride may prove to be much more useful than lonsdaleite.

 This is because it is much stable in oxygen at high temperatures.
 This quality makes it the perfect option for cutting and drilling at high temperatures.